obelisk2u/moving_average/README.md

 # Trading Algorithms

 Welcome to my **Trading Algorithms** repository!
-This project contains a collection of algorithmic trading strategies developed in Python that are executed on TSLA data.
+This project contains a collection of algorithmic trading strategies developed in Python that are executed on daily TSLA price data from 6-29-2010 until 3-24-2022.

 ## Table of Contents